LOCATION OF INDUSTRY. Location of industry may be defined simply as the sitting or establishment of a firm or industry in a particular place.

 Direct participation in setting up of industries.

-Creation of industrial zones in the country helps in the industry location
+The creation of industrial zones in the country helps in the industry location

 Provision of infrastructures like electricity, pipe-borne water, roads and telecommunications.

 Granting of tax incentives or holidays to potential industrialists or industrial set-ups

 REASONS FOR GOVERNMENT PARTICIPATION IN THE LOCATION OF INDUSTRIES NIGERIA